General Questions

 - Focus: Problem-solving, efficiency improvements, and technical skills.

 Performance is critical.
-Art is about hitting the essence, not hitting exactlt the concept art.
+Art is about hitting the essence, not hitting exact the concept art.

 Focus: Negotiation, technical expertise, and artistic understanding.